Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 using HDFS as the under storage system for Alluxio, it may be necessary to add these properties to the `hdfs-site.xml` file as well.

-In order for the Alluxio client jar to be available to the JobClient, you can modify `$HADOOP_CLASSPATH` by changing `hadoop-env.sh` to:
+In order for the Alluxio client jar to be available to the JobClient, you must modify `$HADOOP_CLASSPATH` by changing `hadoop-env.sh` to:

 {% include Running-Hadoop-MapReduce-on-Alluxio/config-hadoop.md %}

 This allows the code that creates and submits the Job to use URIs with Alluxio scheme.

+NOTE: adding Alluxio client jar to `HADOOP_CLASSPATH` is required.
+Starting from Alluxio 1.3.0 release in which security is enabled by default, if the `HADOOP_CLASSPATH` does not include Alluxio client jar, running mapreduce on Alluxio might result in "Failed to login: No Alluxio User is found." error.

 # Distributing the Alluxio Client Jar